Internal Audit Charter

 7. Independence and Conflicts

 The CAE is appointed by the CEO to lead the OCEO's internal audit function.
 The CAE reports to the CEO and has access to the Audit Committee.
-As part of his or her interactions with the Audit Committee, the CAE will regularly report on audit activities.
+As part of his interactions with the Audit Committee, the CAE will regularly report on audit activities.

 The CAE will monitor the reporting structure to ensure that he or she is not impaired in the operations of the internal audit function.
 Any impairment will be brought to the attention of the CEO and the Audit Committee.